Prior to reading the novel, I cam across several reviews of Dan Simmons’ 2011 novel Flashback. I was struck by the number of times I came

 But it remains ambiguous.

-Certainly, Simmons’ political views could be on full display: there is
+Certainly, Simmons’ political views could be on full display: there is evidence to support the claim, from truck driver tirades to

-their imaginary backdrop—to take advantage of existing media currents to
+the story's backdrop—to take advantage of existing media currents to

 present a paranoid scenario of how things might turn out.
 After all, such extensions of reality are